 If your vehicle is written off in an accident or stolen, the pain and inconvenience of being without a car is bad enough.
 If you’re left out of pocket on top of that, those feelings of frustration are only like to grow.

 Your motor insurer will offer a payout in line with your car’s value at the time.
 Due to depreciation, that could be thousands of pounds less than what you paid for it in the first place.
 That’s a position nobody wants to be in, but Agreed Value Car Insurance from Direct Gap can protect you.

-In the event of your vehicle being declared a total loss, this gap insurance will pay the difference between the motor insurers settlement and 100% of the Glasses Guide Retail Price on the day you purchased the policy.
+If your vehicle is declared a total loss, Agreed Value Gap Insurance will pay the difference between your motor insurer’s settlement and 100% of the Glass’s Guide Retail Price on the day you purchased this policy.